 Use Hands-On Learning Techniques

 Using hands-on learning is so important for any age group, but especially the younger kiddos under age 6.
 All children learn best by exploring and using their hands.
-For our home, we've chosen to use Montessori inspired techniques because of how hands-on they are.
+For our home, we focus on hands-on, multi-sensory rich activities, especially since my kids are 5 and 2.
 But you can add hands-on learning to any type of teaching style.
-You can also check out my 5 steps to preparing a hands-on environment for more ideas.

 You have probably seen a lot of articles out there about essential oils and how they can be used to help with focus.
 Please research for yourself first and don't just take someone's word for it.
-We have chosen to use Young Living essential oils in our home.
-You can check out Young Living oils here and see if they may be a good option for your family.
+I have used a variety of different brands including Young Living and Rocky Mountain Oils.
+I still use oils from both of these companies.

 What are some ways you have found to help your kids focus at home or in the classroom?